higham/njhigham-bib/readme.md

 (does not require strings.bib).
 Converted automatically using bibexport script.

+* `njhigham_bibbase.bib`: Modified version of `njhigham_nostrings.bib` with
+minor changes to work optimally with BibBase for generating web page.
+Not intended for other uses.

 * `njhigham.tex`:  LaTeX file that creates a document with a bibliography containing all the entries in `njhigham.bib`.